mereck/geocode-proxy/Readme.md

 ## Deployment notes

 Flask web server is not designed to be used in production.
-However, a Flask app is a WSGI application, so it can be deployed to production [in a variety of ways] (http://flask.pocoo.org/docs/0.12/deploying/).
+However, a Flask app is a WSGI application, so it can be deployed to production [in a variety of ways](http://flask.pocoo.org/docs/0.12/deploying/).